OpenAgricultureFoundation/openag_brain/README.md

 If you plan to modify the code in this repository, it might make more sense to install the software directly on your machine instead of running everything in a Docker container.
-For Raspberry Pi, this can be done by following hte instructions in [this repo](https://github.com/OpenAgInitiative/openag_brain_install_rpi.git).
+For Raspberry Pi, this can be done by following the instructions in [this repo](https://github.com/OpenAgInitiative/openag_brain_install_rpi.git).